 Dogs give us laughter, joy, and beautiful memories, but they can also give us allergic diseases like hay fever, dermatitis, or asthma.
-Approximately 36.5% of US households have at least 1 dog, and up to 15% of dog owners develop allergies to their dogs.
 This leaves many pet owners pondering, what are the best dogs for people with dog allergies?
 To answer this question, we have compiled a list of only the best hypoallergenic dogs.
 Along with this list, you will find out what makes these dogs hypoallergenic and what can help you if you begin to develop allergies to your dog.
 However, before we go over this it can be helpful to know what causes humans to have allergic reactions to dogs in the first place.

 What Are Allergies?

 Allergies are caused by an immune system which is hypersensitive to outside substances which are basically harmless.
 In essence, cells in your immune system encounter a substance in your body, determine that it is a harmful pathogen, and then initiate an inflammatory response in order to “protect” you.
 That inflammatory response produces the symptoms we see as an allergic reaction, and the substance that causes the allergic reaction is known as an allergen.

 Common Allergic Reactions